 - Grab a cone at Village Ice Cream, because this small batch hand crafted ice cream is incredible, It doesn’t matter what flavour you go for, they’re all amazing.

-Seeing as how you’re carrying a super computer in your pocket, you want to ensure that it is working as effectively as possible for you (and you’re using it for more than just social media and the odd game).
-For frequent travellers, having the right apps can make life a lot easier.
+Seeing as how you’re carrying a super computer on your phone, you will want to ensure you are getting the most out of your device.
+Yes, you use it for social media and games, but for frequent travelers, having the right apps can make life away from home a lot easier.
 We’ve rounded up six of the best travel apps you’ll want to download to your phone right now: